“So, what actually happened?”, I hear you ask.

 Well, gather round and I shall tell you of the saga that was the Cycling Knight’s training ride to Southwold…

-Even though it was throwing it down when I left home, the day still started really well, with Nigel serving us all up some bacon baps for breakfast.
+Even though it was throwing it down when I left home, the day still started really well, with Bill serving us all up some bacon baps for breakfast.

 When we’d finished eating the rain had stopped and it looked like we were in for a really good winter ride.
 Some days are like that, you set off not expecting much but once you get into it, it’s really good fun just being out.

 Following the GPS route I’d sent out took us through some nice quiet lanes away from all the traffic.
 Suffolk is full of roads like these.

 The problems only started as the next lot of rain arrived.
 We noticed the roads getting muddier and muddier.
 We rolled through a few deep puddles without any problems until I suddenly noticed that disappointing bumpy feeling from the back wheel.
 It could only mean one thing; a visit from the puncture fairy!

 No problem, it happens occasionally.
 Tyre off, new tube in, inflate with CO2 and go.
 No fuss.

 Little did we know that was just the start…

 I’ll skip the messy details and just leave you with the day’s cold, hard stats…